chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 - [Dillinger](https://dillinger.io/)
 - [WordPress](https://wordpress.com/)

-The reason I mention Wordpress as an online Markdown editor (even though it does a whole lot more) is because it has full support for Markdown via its Markdown block type which allows you to past your text into it and preview the result even before you post.
+The reason I mention WordPress as an online Markdown editor (even though it does a whole lot more) is because it has full support for Markdown via its Markdown block type, which allows you to paste your text into it and preview the result even before you post.
 In fact, all of my blog posts have been written in Markdown since the beginning of 2025.
 When making a new post, you can type / and then select the Markdown block from the dropdown menu.

 # Chapter 2: Conversion Tools